-Talk about any relevant software packages you have used, for example Microsoft Packages including Word, Excel and Powerpoint, Adobe software – especially Photoshop and Illustrator.
+Talk about any relevant software packages you have used, for example Microsoft Packages including Word, Excel and Powerpoint (Adobe software and WordPress are desired but not essential).
 Any digital illustration or video editing software shows excellent ability in the sector.
 Any technical office systems that you have previous use or an overview of would also be advantageous.

 If the role includes creating Social Media content, show evidence of any experience you have of participating in the running of social media.
 This can be from a previous job role to managing your own accounts (if you have a blog or video channel these will be great examples).